Reading Time: 5 minutes

 One reason why is that salespeople need to own the sales process.
 Using the following tactics will go a long way in doing so:

-- Avoid limiting discussions to one person if there are multiple decision-makers involved.
+• Avoid limiting discussions to a single person if multiple decision-makers are involved.

-- Ask for the prospect’s help in arranging meetings with all decision-makers or, if this is not possible, with several groups.
+• Ask the prospect for their help in arranging meetings with all decision-makers, or, if this is not possible, with several key groups.

 Present a Summary, Not a Proposal, First